edithturn/CKAD-training/Categories/Application-Design-and-Build.md

 # read data of the 1st container from 2nd container
 kubectl exec mcp -c 1st -- /bin/cat /usr/share/nginx/html/index.html
 Hello from the 2nd container
-# Logs
+# Logs of each container
 kubectl logs mcp -c 1st
-kubectl logs mcp -c 2ndu
+kubectl logs mcp -c 2nd
 ```
 ## SideCar
-A container works well without a sidecar, but with it, it can perform additional extra functions.A good example is using a sidecar for logging and monitoring.
+A container works well without a sidecar, but with it, it can perform additional extra functions.
+A good example is using a sidecar for logging and monitoring.

 <p align="center">
   <img width="350" height="300" src="../img/sidecar.png">
 </p>

 SideCar example: This application will write the current date to the app.txt file every five seconds